sbb-design-systems/sbb-angular/src/angular-maps-leaflet/esri-leaflet.md

 }
 ```

-_Note: If you want to use services from G-Sharp, SBB's OnPremise installation of ArcGIS Server, don't forget to add the properties `useCors=false` and `isModern=false` to the `featureLayer()` method._
+_Note: If you want to use services from G-Sharp (the SBB on premise installation of ArcGIS Enterprise), don't forget to add the properties `useCors=false` and `isModern=false` to the `featureLayer()` method.
+This is unfortunate but required until Esri fixes bug BUG-000130672._

 _Note 2: For layers with many features (5000+) consider to use `renderer=new LCanvas()` to gain performance.
 You can get more information about renderers in leaflet [here](https://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html)._